 Although in some ways, the science or art of mangrove rehabilitation has progressed in a number of important ways since the 1960s, there are some older documented projects that should be re-visited.
-Mangroves are en vogue nowadays for a variety of projects that should be re-visited.
-Managines are choused in owards for a variety of factors, but the majority of rehabilitation projects are largely oversimplified, poorly planned and implemented.
+Mangroves are en vogue nowadays for a variety of factors, but the majority of rehabilitation projects are largely oversimplified, poorly planned and implemented.
 Lessons need to be learned from both past and present projects, requiring practitioners to openly share their data and reports.

-Below are some lessons learned leading towards better practice regarding the imple-mentation of mangrove rehabilitation.
+Below are some lessons learned leading towards better practice regarding the implementation of mangrove rehabilitation.

-- Key stakeholders, including the local community, need to be engaged from the inception of the project, all the way through implementation, monitoring and • adaptive management. - Women need to be equally considered in all phases of mangrove rehabilitation and management. - The key to successful restoration is insuring that physical processes are restored.
-The best way to ensure natural mangrove recruitment, is to focus on re-estab-lishing appropriate substrate elevations, and functional tidal flows in the reha-bilitation site. . - Natural recruitment can take time, even when conditions are right. . - Mangrove propagules only require "planting" when the site is propagule limited.
-To plant mangroves where sufficient natural propagules will colonize a site is a waste of resources, including time and money. - A broader definition of planting incom understood to include human assisted propagule distribution or broadcasting.
-Planting mangroves on mudflats below mean sea level almost never works, and is never a good practice. - In some cases, planting of marine tolerant grasses helps prepare a site, maintain-In some cases, planting of marine tolerant grasses helps prepare a site, maintain-ing substrate elevation, physically capturing mangrove propagules and enhanc-ing edaphic conditions for mangrove recruitment and early growth.
-It is very important that rehabilitation projects have clear statements of measur-able, achievable ecological objectives agreed upon by all relevant stakeholders.
-Manipulated systems do not work well as long term sustainable wetland ecosys-tems: natural tidal rhythms are not maintained, plants and invertebrates cannot clearts the actrang conditions: that occurs and conscitant organizing is rarely - . tolerate the extreme conditions that occur and consistent operation is rarely maintained over time. - Both Rehabilitation and Restoration are best viewed as re-establishment of an immature system that evolves towards maturity over time. - Monitoring of projects is mandatory if lessons are to be learned for future projects.
+- Key stakeholders, including the local community, need to be engaged from the inception of the project, all the way through implementation, monitoring and adaptive management. - Women need to be equally considered in all phases of mangrove rehabilitation and management. - The key to successful restoration is insuring that physical processes are restored. - The best way to ensure natural mangrove recruitment, is to focus on re-establishing appropriate substrate elevations, and functional tidal flows in the rehabilitation site. - Natural recruitment can take time, even when conditions are right. - Mangrove propagules only require "planting" when the site is propagule limited.
+To plant mangroves where sufficient natural propagules will colonize a site is a waste of resources, including time and money. - A broader definition of planting is now understood to include human assisted propagule distribution or broadcasting. - Planting mangroves on mudflats below mean sea level almost never works, and is never a good practice. - In some cases, planting of marine tolerant grasses helps prepare a site, maintaining substrate elevation, physically capturing mangrove propagules and enhancing edaphic conditions for mangrove recruitment and early growth. - It is very important that rehabilitation projects have clear statements of measurable, achievable ecological objectives agreed upon by all relevant stakeholders. - Manipulated systems do not work well as long term sustainable wetland ecosystems: natural tidal rhythms are not maintained, plants and invertebrates cannot tolerate the extreme conditions that occur and consistent operation is rarely maintained over time. - Both Rehabilitation and Restoration are best viewed as re-establishment of an immature system that evolves towards maturity over time. - Monitoring of projects is mandatory if lessons are to be learned for future projects.